19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Mithrinian Pantheons/Pantheons of Mithrinia.md

 ### Imperial Pantheon

-The [Imperial Pantheon](Imperial%20Pantheon.md) is the prime Pantheon of [Humans](../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Humans.md) and of most of Mithrinia given the Empire's dominance over it.
+The [Imperial Pantheon](Imperial%20Pantheon.md) is the Prime Pantheon of [Humans](../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Humans.md) and of most of Mithrinia given the Empire's dominance over it.

 ### Sylvan Pantheon